How Yandex.Taxi is using automation to detect drowsy and dangerous drivers

 “In the 18 markets we operate in, [regulators] are strict in certain countries, but not as strict as TfL,” Sargsyan said.
 “So we are not waiting until this becomes a problem; we are trying to solve it now.”

 Yandex has also been working on other automated safety technologies, including a speed control system that notifies drivers when they’re driving too fast.
 In the wake of this launch, speeding dropped 12-fold, according to Sargsyan.
-And similar to Uber, which has for some time been using telematic data to monitor drivers’ behavior on the roads, Yandex also tracks driving styles and said it may suspend drivers who display erratic or aggressive behavior.
+And similar to Uber, which has for some time been using telematic data to monitor drivers’ behavior on roads, Yandex also tracks driving styles and said it may suspend drivers who display erratic or aggressive behavior.

-As we edge toward the advent of autonomous vehicles, a world Yandex.Taxi very much wants to be a part of, there has been a concerted effort to ramp up safety and security efforts — after all, truly self-driving cars are likely still years away from permeating society.
+As we edge toward the advent of autonomous vehicles, a world Yandex.Taxi very much wants to be a part of having just passed 2 million self-driving miles, there has been a concerted effort to ramp up safety and security efforts — after all, truly self-driving cars are likely still years away from permeating society.

 “I would say until we have self-driving cars replacing regular taxi drivers and car-sharing, we will have to implement all possible technologies to improve the safety,” Sargsyan said.